Questa CDC Verification

 Industry leading C++ / SystemC High-Level Synthesis with Low-Power estimation / optimization.
 Design checking, code, and functional coverage verification plus formal make HLS more than ….

-A fully-automatic formal bug hunting app that finds deeply hidden bugs due to common RTL coding errors, Inspect makes it possible to eliminate a wide range of bugs without a testbench.
+A fully-automatic formal issue hunting app that finds deeply hidden issues due to common RTL coding errors, Inspect makes it possible to eliminate a wide range of issues without a testbench.

 Static RTL Verification